thorsten/phpMyFAQ/docs/installation.md

 ### Step 2: LDAP or Microsoft Active Directory support

-If PHP was compiled with the LDAP extension you can add your LDAP or Microsoft Active Directory information, too.
-Then you can to insert your LDAP or Microsoft Active Directory information as well.
+If PHP was compiled with the LDAP extension, you can add your LDAP or Microsoft Active Directory information, too.
+Then you can insert your LDAP or Microsoft Active Directory information as well.

 ### Step 3: Elasticsearch support

 If you want to use Elasticsearch, you can activate this in the third step.
-You just have to add at least one Elasticsearch node and the index name.
+You have to add at least one Elasticsearch node and the index name.

 ### Step 4: Admin user setup